rphutchinson/medalerts-stack-1/README.md

 ## Make it Simple and Intuitive

 SPARC’s Agile Design process showed that “following” a medication was the user’s preferred, intuitive experience.
 ‘Following’ medication updates via feeds reduced the prototype’s user-flow to a single screen.
-SPARC used [Bootstrap](http://getbootstrap.com) as a front-end framework.
-Bootstrap increases application accessibility by supporting use on numerous devices and platforms.
+SPARC used [Material](https://material.angularjs.org/latest/#/) as a front-end framework.
+Material increases application accessibility by supporting use on numerous devices and platforms.

 We created product features based on SPARC’s agile product model: